 You can also check the government's flood information service for more information.

 Local Flood Risk Management Strategy

-As the lead local flood authority for the borough we have a duty, under the Flood and Water Management Act (2010), to produce a Local Flood Risk Management Strategy to reduce flood risk from surface water, ordinary watercourses, groundwater and small reservoirs.
+As the lead local flood authority for the borough we've a duty, under the Flood and Water Management Act (2010).
+This duty includes making a Local Flood Risk Management Strategy to reduce flood risk from surface water, ordinary watercourses, groundwater and small reservoirs.

 The strategy and appendices are included below.

 Be flood ready

 Find out more information about how to be flood ready.